Wednesday, 1 July 2009

-We're a good way through the story by this stage.
-Mum and Dad refuse to believe about the Bears on the Stairs.
-Julia Jarman's text for this spread is: 'Mummy says it's my imagination.
+I'm getting on well with the drawings for the new book.
+I'm at the stage in the story where Mum and Dad refuse to believe about the Bears on the Stairs.
+The text for this spread is: 'Mummy says it's my imagination.
 Have you cleaned your teeth?
 It's past your bedtime.
 Go on.
 Upstairs.'

-Since the first two spreads of the book take place in the living room, I thought for visual variety I would take Mum into the kitchen, to make a drink for her and Dad.
+Since the first two spreads take place in the living room, I thought for visual variety I would take Mum into the kitchen now, to make a drink for her and Dad.

 He was handy for sort of representing our eyes on the action, reacting to events in our stead, and so adding another dimension, as well as something for children to spot:

-In the Bears spread, in an echo of page 1, I originally had the koala through the open door making faces at the child, but because the door is between them, the child couldn't appreciate it.
-The cat on the other hand works fine.
+In the Bears on the Stairs spread, in an echo of page 1, I originally had the koala through the open door making faces at the child, but because the door is between them, the child couldn't appreciate it.
+Now I've drawn it with a cat instead, it works fine.

 The banisters are proving to be a real pain though.